 Step #1: Get the Jelly

-In the spicy version the preserves work in a pinch, but you tend to lose the subtlety of the flavors with the other varieties or with ginger marmalade.
+In the spicy version, the preserves work in a pinch, but you tend to lose the subtlety of the flavors with the other varieties or ginger marmalade.

 Step #2: Find the Bread

-My doctor says that I’m supposed to be gluten-free and for the most part I do a pretty good job of following instructions.
+My doctor says that I’m supposed to be gluten-free, and for the most part, I do a pretty good job of following instructions.
 When it comes to gluten-free bread, however, it just doesn’t stand up to the weight of the perfect sandwich.
-It crumbles, becomes a mess, and even the dogs won’t lick up the crumbs from the floor.
+It crumbles, becomes a mess, and even the dogs won’t lick the crumbs from the floor.

 The next thing you’ve got to do is get some butter melted.
-At the same time, you’re going to want to heat up a skillet.
-I prefer an iron skillet for this, but even a large frying pan with a flat bottom will work.
+At the same time, you will want to heat a skillet.
+I prefer an iron skillet, but even a large frying pan with a flat bottom will work.

-Melt the butter not in the pan, but in the microwave.
-Heat up the pan like you’re going to sear meat while you’re melting the butter.
+Melt the butter not in the pan but in the microwave.
+Heat the pan like you’ll sear meat while melting the butter.
 You want it nice and hot, but not smoking.
 Brush the melted butter on just one side of the bread and then quickly flash toast the buttered side of the bread.

 This admittedly takes some practice.
-It will literally be done in 1 second flat.
-Too long and you’ve burnt your expensive and potentially homemade bread.
+It will be done in 1 second flat.
+Too long, and you’ve burnt your expensive and potentially homemade bread.